mdhgtushar/mdhgtushar/README.md

 - 🌱 I’m currently learning **React and Laravel**

-- 👨‍💻 All of my projects are available at [mdhgtushar.github.io/projects](mdhgtushar.github.io/projects)
+- 👨‍💻 All of my projects are available at [mdhgtushar.github.io/projects]( My Projects)

-- 📝 I regularly write articles on [mdhgtushar.github.io/blog](mdhgtushar.github.io/blog)
+- 📝 I regularly write articles on [mdhgtushar.github.io/blog](My Blog)

 - 💬 Ask me about **Web design and Development**

 - 📫 How to reach me **mdhgtushar@gmail.com**

-- 📄 Know about my experiences [mdghtuhsar.github.io/about](mdghtuhsar.github.io/about)
+- 📄 Know about my experiences [mdhgtuhsar.github.io/about](About me)

 - ⚡ Fun fact **I know some magic tricks**